+Technical name: Episode of treatment for alcohol and other drugs-drug of concern (principal), code (ASCDC 2000 extended)

+NNNN

-Technical name: Episode of treatment for alcohol and other drugs - drug of concern (principal), code (ASCDC 2000 extended) NNNN METeOR identifier: 270109 Registration status: Health, Standard 01/03/2005 Definition: The main drug, as stated by the client, that has led a person to seek treatment from the service, as represented by a code.
+Definition: The main drug, as stated by the client, that has led a person to seek treatment from the service, as represented by a code.

 Context: Required as an indicator of the client's treatment needs.

-Data Element Concept: Episode of treatment for alcohol and other drugs - drug of concern
+Data Element Concept: Episode of treatment for alcohol and other drugs-drug of concern

-Classification scheme: Australian Standard Classification of Drugs of Concern 2000
+Classification scheme: < Australian Standard Classification of Drugs of Concern

-Representation class: Code

-Data type: String

 Format: NNNN

-Maximum character length: 4

 Supplementary values: Value Meaning

 0005 Opioid analgesics not further defined

 0006 Psychostimulants not further defined

-The Australian Standard Classification of Drugs of Concern (ASCDC) provides a number of supplementary codes that have specific uses and these are detailed within the ASCDC e.g. 0000 = inadequately described.
+Guide for use: The ASCDC provides a number of supplementary codes that have specific uses and these are detailed within the

+ASCDC e.g. 0000 = inadequately described.

-Other supplementary codes that are not already specified in the ASCDC may be used in National Minimum Data Sets (NMDS) when required.
+Other supplementary codes that are not already specified in the ASCDC may be used in the NMDS when required.
 In the Alcohol and other drug treatment service NMDS, two additional supplementary codes have been created which enable a finer level of detail to be captured: